juancbernier/Timetonic/README.md

 Reusability: Domain layer components can be reused in other applications.
 Flexibility: The architecture allows for easy incorporation of new features or changes in business logic.
 Avoids singletons: Dependency injection avoids the use of singletons, improving testability and flexibility.

+## Note:
+This summary omits error handling and input validation for brevity.
+A complete implementation would include mechanisms to handle errors and validate user input to ensure a robust and user-friendly application.